Blondie Johnson

 Blondie Johnson is a 1933 American pre-Code gangster film directed by Ray Enright and starring Joan Blondell and Chester Morris.
-It was produced by Warner Bros.
+It was produced by First National Pictures with distribution by Warner Bros.
+Pictures.

 Plot

-Set during the Great Depression, Blondie Johnson (Joan Blondell) quits her job after her boss sexually harasses her.
+Set during the Great Depression, Blondie Johnson quits her job after her boss sexually harasses her.
 She and her sick mother are then evicted from their apartment and are unable to get any government relief funds.
 After her mother dies, Blondie is determined to become rich.
-She soon gets involved in a criminal organization and falls in love with Danny, one of its members (Chester Morris).
+She soon gets involved in a criminal organization and falls in love with Danny, one of its members.
 Later she convinces him to take down his boss.
 Blondie eventually climbs up the criminal ladder, becoming boss to the "little navy" gang before the gang is exposed.
 Blondie is convicted and sent to prison for six years, but she and Danny promise each other that they will make a fresh start after paying their debts to society.